cepthomas/Notr/README.md

 }
 ```

 - Color schemes require new and edited scopes to support this tool.
-They are specified in `file/NotrOverlay.sublime-color-scheme`.
+They are identified in `file/NotrOverlay.sublime-color-scheme`.
   Implement your unique version of this per [Color customization](https://www.sublimetext.com/docs/color_schemes.html#customization).
 - Now open `files/notr-spec.ntr` and be amazed.